Last updated on January 25th, 2026 at 08:33 am

 Best 6 Areas in Tokyo with Recommended Hotels to Stay for Your First Visit in Japan

-When I first discovered Tokyo on my own I couldn’t believe how huge the city is.
+When I first discovered Tokyo on my own, I couldn’t believe how huge the city is.
 Just like you, I was looking for an area in Tokyo that didn’t cost more than my plane ticket!
-And I wanted to stay in an area with lots of good food close to Tokyo train stations.
+I also wanted to stay in an area with plenty of good food options, close to Tokyo train stations.

 Wayfaring Soul Tip #288 – Booking Japanese Hotels